|

 y(x) = 100 (during normal operation, t > 5) |

-operation throughput is specified in the machine's properties window, as
+The normal operation throughput is specified in the machine's properties

-phase, which is specified in the next field.
-Once the maintenance phase has
+to a maintenance phase, which is specified in the next field.
+Once the

 again.